discordx-ts/discordx/docs/docs/decorators/general/guard.md

 ## Global guards

-When can setup some guards globaly
+When can setup some guards globally

 > Global guards are executed before @Discord guards